yidi-wang/twitter_topic_modeling/README.md

 `twitter_streaming.ipynb` provides sample code for streaming 5000 tweets with the hashtag "#PokemonGO".

-`topic_modeling.ipynb` allows you to conduct basic Natural Language Processing tasks to clean the tweets, and identify the topics.
+`topic_modeling.ipynb` allows you to conduct NLP tasks to clean the tweets, and identify the topics.

 ## Run